wireapp/wire-server/docs/src/understand/sft.rst

 1. Client A leaves the call by sending a `HANGUP` message to the `SFT`.
    The `SFT` responds with a `HANGUP` response and the connection is dropped.
 2. The `SFT` sends an updated `CONFPART` with the participant list [B, C] to the remaining clients.
-3. Client B, seeing that it has become the new key generator, generates a new key and sends it via targeted `E2EE` messages (only `Proteus` supports targeted messages, `MLS` sends the message to the whole group) to the clients still in the call (in this case client C).
+3. Client B, seeing that it has become the new key generator, generates a new key and sends it via targeted `E2EE` (End to End Encryption)  messages
+   (only `Proteus` supports targeted messages, `MLS` sends the message to the whole group) to the clients still in the call (in this case client C).
 4. Client B leaves in the same way.
 5. The `SFT` sends an update `CONFPART` with the participant list [C], client C generates a new key but has no-one to send it to.